prateekralhan/Cheatsheets-for-AI/README.md

-# :heart: AI Cheatsheets :heart:
+# :heart: Cheatsheets for AI :heart:

 #### All copyrights belong to the respective owners. 😊